 The recurring domain pattern matters because it shows that ecommerce AI visibility is partly shaped outside the brand’s own domain.

-The practical implication is not to chase every platform equally or try to manipulate community visibility.
+The practical implication isn’t to chase every platform equally or try to manipulate community visibility.
 It’s to understand where AI systems find corroboration in your category, whether those sources reinforce or contradict your own site, and where SEO, PR, community, and brand teams need to work together to strengthen accurate, differentiated representation.

 | Domain | Appears in # subverticals | What it likely contributes |